 Welcome to the Frequently Asked Questions page of the Patagonian Expedition Race®.
 Here you may find answers to most of your questions.
 Should you have any other questions, feel free to contact us at email@example.com.

-The next edition of the Patagonian Expedition Race® will take place between 22 October – 01 November, 2024!
+The next edition of the Patagonian Expedition Race® will be announced soon!
 This will be the fourteenth edition of the race and will have a maximum time limit of 10 days.

 It will take place in the heart of southern Chilean Patagonia.
 The region’s capital and place for all pre-race events is the city of Punta Arenas.